 During the launch event of the Nikon Z7 camera, I was particularly concerned about future firmware updates for Nikon’s mirrorless cameras, so I decided to ask a Nikon representative about it.
 I was told that Nikon is very committed to the Nikon Z mount and future products.
 I was also promised that Nikon is planning to release more frequent updates to the Z6 / Z7-series cameras than before.
 Lastly, the representative told me that the company is very open to listening to all customer feedback and that each request will be taken very seriously.

-With the release of firmware 2.0 for both Nikon Z6 and Z7 that includes the Eye AF feature (a rather major feature we have never previously seen on a Nikon camera before), we can see that Nikon is indeed interested in making the Z-series cameras successful.
+With the release of firmware v2 and v3 for both Nikon Z6 and Z7 that added the Eye AF feature for both humans and pets (major feature updates we have never previously seen on a Nikon camera before), we can see that Nikon is indeed interested in making the Z-series cameras successful.
 It is good to see that the company is listening to customer feedback and willing to change its firmware release strategy.

 Unfortunately, even with the release of the latest Z6 II and Z7 II cameras, Nikon still has a number of issues that it should address as soon as possible.
-I really hope Nikon engineers will take a serious look at the below list of issues and deliver the much needed updates (especially the most critical ones).
+I really hope Nikon engineers will take a serious look at the below list of issues and deliver the much-needed updates (especially the most critical ones).
 Without further ado, let’s get started!

-1. Fix Ability to View the Whole Image on the LCD (Critical)
+Fix the Ability to View the Whole Image on the LCD (Critical)

 Being able to see what you are about to photograph in its entirety, without any distractions is very important – something we are accustomed to seeing on all modern cameras.
-I don’t know how Nikon let this one slip through, but as of firmware v3 on the Z6 and Z7 (and the latest firmware on the Z5 and Z50), there is no way to configure the camera to only display the image on the rear LCD of the Nikon Z6 / Z7.
-Due to the change in aspect ratio of the screen, all the extra bits of information such as battery life, exposure settings, etc. are overlaid right on top of the image, making it impossible to see the full image:
+I don’t know how Nikon let this one slip through, but as of firmware v3 on the Z6 and Z7 (and the latest firmware on the Z5 and Z50), there is no way to configure these cameras to only display the image on the rear LCD.
+Due to the change in the aspect ratio of the screen, all the extra bits of information such as battery life, exposure settings, etc. are overlaid right on top of the image, making it impossible to see the full image:

-This is a huge problem for those of us that like to use the LCD (for landscape, architecture, product photography, etc), because we cannot use the screen to properly compose our shots without any distractions.
-Nikon should issue a fix for this as soon as possible that allows the camera to switch to a fully clear view without any information overlays.
-Essentially, this means adding another view mode to the DISP button.
+This is a huge problem for those of us that like to use the LCD (for landscape, architecture, product photography, etc) because we cannot use the screen to properly compose our shots without any distractions.

-2. When Camera Turns Off, Remember Focus Position (Critical)
+When Camera Turns Off, Remember Focusing Position (Critical)

-While it is great to see the focus stacking capability on the Nikon Z6 / Z7 (which Nikon decided to call “focus shift”), they do have one major issue that makes it difficult and not particularly practical to work with.
-The first issue has to do with focus position staying in its last state after shooting the stack is complete.
-This means that once you shoot a single stack, you have to go back and re-focus on the closest subject again and again, each time you want to re-initiate focus stacking.
+While it is great to see the focus stacking capability on the Nikon Z-series cameras (which Nikon decided to call “focus shift”), they do have one major issue that makes it difficult and not particularly practical to work with.
+The issue has to do with the focus position staying in its last state after shooting the stack is complete.
+This means that once you shoot a single stack, you have to go back and re-focus on the closest subject, again and again, each time you want to re-initiate focus stacking.

 The solution to the problem is to have the camera return to its initial focus position once the stack is complete.
 If this is done, it will make the process of focus stacking so much easier!

-By default, the Nikon Z6 / Z7 have a total of 10 focus step width positions, ranging from 1 (Narrow) to 10 (Wide), as can be seen below:
+By default, the Nikon Z-series cameras have a total of 10 focus step width positions, ranging from 1 (Narrow) to 10 (Wide), as can be seen below:

 The solution is to expand the number of total focus step width positions to something like 20 or 30, so that the focus position can be changed very slightly in-between.
 Alternatively, Nikon could make the value 1 equal to the minimum focus step, while making 10 the largest.

-When switched to manual focusing, the camera should have a “Focus Assist” feature, where it can automatically switch to zoomed in view as soon as the focus ring starts turning, whether shooting in EVF or the LCD of the camera.
-Having this feature is very useful, whether one shoots landscapes or portraits, as it allows the end user to quickly view the subject at 100% zoom and see if it is in focus.
-The focus assist feature should have a timeout period that can be defined within the camera menu.
-Once a picture is taken, the camera should jump out of the 100% view back to full live preview.
+When switched to manual focusing, the camera should have a “Focus Assist” feature, where it can automatically switch to a zoomed-in view as soon as the focus ring starts turning, whether shooting in EVF or the LCD of the camera.
+Having this feature is very useful, whether one shoots landscapes or portraits, as it allows the end-user to quickly view the subject at 100% zoom and see if it is in focus.
+The focus-assist feature should have a timeout period that can be defined within the camera menu.
+Once a picture is taken, the camera should jump out of the 100% view back to the full live preview.

 Once it comes up, it is possible to move it to the desired area that needs to be tracked, which the camera then locks on to.
 The OK button can then be pressed to reset the focus position, or perhaps lock on to another subject.
 This process is too painful to use in the field, as it requires an extra step before the subject can be effectively tracked.
 Instead of requiring a button press, it would be better if Nikon bypassed the requirement for the OK button and instead started immediately tracking the moving subject.

-Update: Firmware 2.0 now removes the requirement to press the OK button to track a subject’s face or eyes.
+Update: Firmware 2.0 removes the requirement to press the OK button to track a subject’s face or eyes.
 If the subject that needs to be tracked is not a human, the OK button still has to be pressed for tracking to work.
 Firmware 3.0 improves this even further, by allowing to program a function button to switch to subject tracking.

 When shooting in Single AF (AF-S) mode, once the camera focuses on the subject, the focus point changes to green, which indicates that the subject is in focus.
 If one switches to AF-C mode, the focus point always stays red or yellow when Face Tracking / Eye AF + Auto Area AF are enabled.
 Nikon should fix this as soon as possible, so that focus confirmation works in both AF-S and AF-C modes with Single-Point AF and Dynamic-area AF.

-Although the Nikon Z6 / Z7 have a face recognition feature, it is currently only effective when using Auto-area AF mode – it is not available in any other AF mode.
-Nikon should fix this, so that the camera can identify and track a face in other modes as well.
-This way, one does not have to remember which mode face activation works with and if they desire to turn it off, they can easily do that from the camera menu.
+Although the Nikon Z-series cameras have a face recognition feature, it is currently only effective when using Auto-area AF mode – it is not available in any other AF mode.
+Nikon should fix this so that the camera can identify and track a face in other modes as well.
+This way, one does not have to remember which mode face activation works with, and if they desire to turn it off, they can easily do that from the camera menu.
 The option to enable/disable face tracking should be added as an option into the camera menu and made available as a choice to add to the “i” button.

 When shooting in very dark conditions and Low-light AF kicks in, the screen temporarily switches to a brighter version.
 Unfortunately, the brighter version goes away as soon as autofocus stops.
 It would be great if there was a way to keep Low-light AF screen on, which would help immensely with focusing in the dark.

-One of the biggest annoyances on the Nikon Z6 and Z7 is the fact that the cameras reset the self timer after they are turned off and on.
+One of the biggest annoyances on the Nikon Z6 and Z7 is the fact that the cameras reset the self-timer after they are turned off and on.
 This is unacceptable and something Nikon should fix as soon as possible.
-Even with firmware 2.0, the issue still remains.
+Even with firmware 3.0, the issue still remains.

-The Z6 / Z7 are the first Nikon cameras to feature IBIS (in-body image stabilization), which is exciting.
-We have already raved about it in our reviews and we certainly find it to be one of the best IBIS implementations out there.
-I really hope that Nikon does not stop there with IBIS and adds a “Pixel Shift” feature into the camera via a firmware upgrade.
+Most of the Nikon Z-series cameras feature IBIS (in-body image stabilization), which is great.
+Unfortunately, none of the cameras, including the new Z7 II have the “Pixel Shift” feature.
 Since the sensor is able to move, Nikon engineers should be able to figure out how to take multiple exposures at different sensor positions in order to create an exceptionally detailed image.
-A number of manufacturers such as Sony and Pentax have already done this, so I am hoping to see Pixel Shift added to the Z-series cameras in the near future.
+A number of manufacturers such as Sony, Panasonic, and Pentax have already done this, so I am hoping to see Pixel Shift added to the Z-series cameras in the near future.

 Nikon should really work on improving the split-screen view to be used with both horizontal and vertical images.
 It is an amazing feature that makes it super easy to achieve proper focus on a scene – one does not have to worry about calculating hyperfocal distance with this feature.
 Here is how it looks:

-With the new Nikon Z mount lenses doing focus-by-wire, it would be great to have the option within the camera menu to either slow down focus, or accelerate it (something like slow, medium and fast would work).
-Personally, I am not a big fan of the way the focusing ring works on the Z6 / Z7, as it sometimes can feel too fast or laggy.
+With the Nikon Z mount lenses doing focus-by-wire, it would be great to have the option within the camera menu to either slow down focus, or accelerate it (something like slow, medium, and fast would work).
+Personally, I am not a big fan of the way the focusing ring works on the Z-series cameras, as it sometimes can feel too fast or laggy.
 If there was a way to slow it down, it would make it easier to manually tweak focus on lenses, especially when ultra-precise focusing is required.
 While the Z6 II and Z7 II added the option to reverse the focus ring, there is still no option for its sensitivity.